 The definition of any room makes it far easier to understand how to create flow and how to lock down the most functional placement of items.
 Let's use an open floor plan home or apartment as a good illustration.
 It might be typical for furnishings to be placed on the perimeter of the space, leaving large openings for traffic and flow.

 However, if a floor plan is used to show how smaller groupings can better define the space, it can be a much more appealing design.
-Creating an entry way by placing sofas facing away from the doorway, adding a small dining area or even creating a dining room within the floor plan is easily done when groupings are used.
-Considering conversation, multiple residents, and even pets allows you to keep your mind open to alternative placement of everything from beds and sofas to dining sets and armoires or shelves.
+Creating an entryway by placing sofas facing away from the doorway, adding a small dining area or even creating a dining room within the floor plan is easily done when groupings are used.
+Considering conversation, multiple residents and even pets allow you to keep your mind open to alternative placement of everything from beds and sofas to dining sets and armoires or shelves.